An Argentina Presidential Election of Consequence and Hope

 If Milei and his team get the macroeconomics right, they will provide a huge boost to farmers.
 We’ll improve our ability to trade, see an increase and improvement in inputs such as fertilizer, and invest in irrigation and processing technologies.

-In addition, more acreage will move into agricultural production (with no additional deforestation).
-Right now, fertile land in remote areas remains unused because the trucking cost of bringing food to ports is simply too high.
-In other words, Argentina is growing fewer crops than it should because the government’s bad policies have depressed their value and encouraged inefficiency.
+en plus, more acreage will move into agricultural production (with no additional deforestation).
+Maintenant, fertile land in remote areas remains unused because the trucking cost of bringing food to ports is simply too high.
+En d'autres termes, Argentina is growing fewer crops than it should because the government’s bad policies have depressed their value and encouraged inefficiency.

 These are bad mistakes at any time, but recently they’ve compounded an unavoidable problem: a three-year drought in which we’ve received only half of our annual average rainfall.
 Our farm’s 10-year average for full-season soybeans is close to 4.5 tons per hectare, but last year we got only 1.35 tons per hectare.
 We’ve seen similar declines in other crops.